By Art of Problem Solving

 - Core curriculum

 With this book, the Art of Problem Solving curriculum transitions from the illustrated comic / storybook format of the elementary grades to a more traditional textbook without illustrations.

 This textbook covers the material in much greater depth than a traditional middle-school course, and includes many challenging problems.
 For this reason, we recommend that you take things as slowly as the student needs and err on the side of completing a small number of problems with full understanding and without overwhelming the student.
-Aim to spend between thirty minutes and an hour per day five days a week on this book.
+Aim to spend between thirty minutes and an hour per day, four or five days a week on this book.